 CSMW is developing a coastal "Sediment Master Plan" (SMP) to help guide political, regulatory, environmental, educational and process-related efforts anticipated when implementing RSM.
 Coastal sediment imbalance problems and CSMWs "road to solutions" are discussed in our brochure "Why a SMP is needed".
-The SMP Baseline Report 2006 describes the initial SMP development process and CSMW priorities, while the SMP Status Report 2009 and SMP Status Report 2012 documents provide cumulative progress reporting of CSMW and SMP activities to date.
-The SMP consists of three types of products produced during Plan development- informational reports, computer-based tools, and RSM strategies/Plans.
-Outreach and agency coordination provide the fourth and overarching Plan focus.
+The SMP Baseline Report 2006 describes the initial SMP development process and CSMW priorities, while the SMP Status Report 2009 and SMP Status Report 2012 documents provide cumulative progress reporting of CSMW and SMP activities up to those timeframes.
+A SMP Status Report 2017 is currently under development.
+The SMP consists of three types of products produced during Plan development: Informational reports, computer-based tools, and RSM plans developing strategies for implementing RSM within discrete coastal regions.
+Public outreach and agency coordination provide the fourth and overarching SMP focus.

 We encourage you to contact us.
 Please direct technical issues to the CSMW Project Manager.
 Policy or procedure related questions can be directed to the CSMW co-chairs.
 A questionnaire may assist in identifying your concerns.
 If you would like to be added to our mailing list, please fill out the New Contact form.